Decoding AI in software as a medical device (SaMD)

 Regulatory insights and market strategies

 Use of the term artificial intelligence has become ubiquitous across multiple sectors including medical devices.
-Although the FDA approved the first AI-enabled medical device in 1995, use of AI in medical devices stalled until 2015.
+Although the FDA approved the first AI-enabled medical device in 1995, the use of AI in medical devices stalled until 2015.
 Since then, the number of medical devices using AI has increased rapidly with the FDA approving more than 1,000 such devices by March 2025.

-This whitepaper provides a starting point for medical device researchers considering use of AI in SaMDs.
-Understanding the FDA regulatory requirements and guidance on submissions can enable medical device researchers to plan their route to market and avoid potential obstacles on the way.
+Understanding FDA regulatory requirements, alongside frameworks such as IMDRF AIML and Good Machine Learning Practice for medical devices can enable medical device researchers to plan their route to market and avoid potential obstacles on the way.

 Read our whitepaper to learn more about: